Sydney-Informatics-Hub/aigis/README.md

 We've used the full `aigis` toolkit to fine tune segmentation models to detect and segment tree patch outlines in aerial imagery.
 Our fine tuned model was then run on 37,000 high reslution aerial images across the entire Greater Sydney Urban area in New South Wales, Australia.

-Our models's predictions are available as a shapefile in GeoParquet, with 2 million tree patches.
+Our model's predictions are available as a shapefile in GeoParquet, with 2 million tree patches.

 ![Greate Sydney Tree](docs/content/gsu_trees.png)